Connected and Disconnected Sea Partons from CT18 Parametrization of PDFs: Summary

 \section{Summary}

-In this work, we present a NNLO QCD global analysis named CT18CS where the connected sea partons and disconnected sea partons, as revealed in the path-integral formulation of the hadronic tensor, are explicitly parametrised in a separate way, with all experimental data inputs and other theory inputs to be brought in line with the CT18 QCD global analysis \cite{Hou:2019efy}.
-The separation of DS partons is delivered by using lattice QCD results~\cite{Liang:2019xdx} as input and assuming DS distributions are proportional to strange ($s$) quark distribution in Eq. (\ref{eq:ds_strange}).
-Short of applying the evolution equations where CS and DS partons are evolved separately, we further impose a number of ansatzes, as described in Sec. \ref{sub:PartonDoF}.
-In this way, the CS and DS partons are separately parametrised at $Q_0$, but combined during evolution so that the PDFs are still evolved from the initial scale $Q_0$ with the usual parton classification, namely $g, u, \bar{u}, d, \bar{d}, s$.
+In this work, we present a NNLO QCD global analysis named CT18CS where the connected sea partons and disconnected sea partons, as revealed in the path-integral formulation of the hadronic tensor in QCD, are separately parametrized at the input scale of $Q_0 = 1.3$ GeV.
+The CS and DS are mainly distinguished by their respective small-$x$ behaviors.
+Furthermore, we assumed that the DS of $u$ and $d$ are proportional to the $s$ with the proportional constant constrained by a recent complete lattice calculation of the second moment ratio~\cite{Liang:2019xdx} $\langle x \rangle_{s+\bar{s}}/\langle x \rangle_{\bar{u}+\bar{d}}(\text{DI}) = 0.822(69)(78)$ at $Q=1.3$ GeV, where $\langle x \rangle_{\bar{u}+\bar{d}}(\text{DI})$ is the momentum fraction carried by the DS component of $\bar{u}$ and $\bar{d}$ partons.
+This lattice QCD constraint was included in the CT18CS fit via the Lagrange multiplier method.
+Together with the ansatz $a_1^s =0$, this lattice input has helped reduce the error of the ratio $\langle x \rangle_{s+\bar{s}}/\langle x \rangle_{\bar{u}+\bar{d}}$ greatly for $x< 0.03$ as compared to that of the CT18 fit.

+Short of applying the evolution equations where CS and DS partons are evolved separately, we impose a number of ansatzes regading small-$x$ behaviors and isospin symmetry, as described in Sec. \ref{sub:PartonDoF}. in the input scale and evole the combined CS and DS partons during evolution.
+In this way, the PDFs are still evolved from $Q_0$ with the usual parton classification, namely $g, u, \bar{u}, d, \bar{d}, s$ and the results can be compared with CT18 at $Q_0$.